Perturbatively exact supersymmetric partition functions of ABJM theory on Seifert manifolds and holography: Abstract

 \section{Abstract}

-{We undertake a comprehensive analysis of the supersymmetric partition function of the $\text{U}(N)_k\times\text{U}(N)_{-k}$ ABJM theory on a Seifert manifold, evaluating it to all orders in the $1/N$-perturbative expansion up to exponentially suppressed corrections.
+{We undertake a comprehensive analysis of the supersymmetric partition function of the $\text{U}(N)_k\times\text{U}(N)_{-k}$ ABJM theory on a U(1) fibration over a Riemann surface, evaluating it to all orders in the $1/N$-perturbative expansion up to exponentially suppressed corrections.
 Through holographic duality, our perturbatively exact result is successfully matched with the regularized on-shell action of a dual Euclidean AdS$_4$-Taub-Bolt background incorporating 4-derivative corrections, and also provides valuable insights into the logarithmic corrections that emerge from the 1-loop calculations in M-theory path integrals.
 In this process, we revisit the Euclidean AdS$_4$-Taub-Bolt background carefully, elucidating the flat connection in the background graviphoton field.
-This analysis umambiguously determines the U(1)$_R$ holonomy along the Seifert fiber, thereby solidifying the holographic comparison regarding the partition function on a large class of Seifert manifolds.}
+This analysis umambiguously determines the U(1)$_R$ holonomy along the Seifert fiber, thereby solidifying the holographic comparison regarding the partition function on a large subclass of Seifert manifolds.}